 I believe that the BigRock’s Abuse Mitigation Team replied to my email just for the sake of sending a reply.
 Also, within the same email, I saw that my support ticket’s status is Closed.

 I am sure that, BigRock’s Abuse Mitigation Team did not even validate my issue.
 And after Ten Hours of waiting, I got this pretty useless and who-cares of kind of reply from them.

 Anyway, the domain started resolving, and everything came back online very shortly.

 I have many reasons to believe that Radix suspended our domain based on a false positive.
 We never had a phishing URL.

 Above all, we have ImunifyAV, the leading malware scanning solution installed on our servers.
-And based on our internal analysis, this tool is the best available defence tool in the market.
+And based on our internal analysis, this tool is the best available defense tool in the market.

 In PhishTank, the only website flagged our domain as a Phishing site; the suspected URL is http://hostmywebsite.online/?q=http://hsbc.co.uk.banking-verification.com&cmd=login_submit&id=1.

 To get a much more reputable and reliable source’s expert opinion, I have contacted Cloudlinux Support Team.
-Cloudlinux is the company offer most of the best tools and software for shared hosting industries.
+Cloudlinux is the company that offers most of the best tools and software for shared hosting industries.

-And they expressed their thoughts same as I had.
+And they expressed their thoughts the same as I had.

 Since we are using WHMCS, I contacted WHMCS’s Support team to verify the possibilities of such URL parameters and their executables.